LeonardoVilardo/bessai/bessai-plan.md

 The MVP should train on real matched forecast-error rows when practical:

 - Preferred practical source: Open-Meteo Previous Runs API for archived previous-day forecasts.
-- Actual comparison source: Open-Meteo Historical Weather API or NASA POWER irradiance.
+- Current actual/reanalysis comparison source: Open-Meteo Historical Weather API.
 - Cache downloaded rows locally so repeated demos do not hammer APIs.
 - Validate that matched rows contain measurable forecast error; if they do not, fall back instead of pretending the model learned useful error.